 As far as drowning goes, drowning in a tidal wave of free booze probably isn't the worst way to go, but only the seven victims of the London Beer Flood could tell us for sure.

-On October 16th, 1814, about 610,000 liters flooded out of the Meux and company brewery in a 15-ft.-high wave of porter.
+On October 16, 1814, about 610,000 liters of beer flooded out of the Meux and company brewery in a 15-foot high wave of porter.
 The wave roared through the streets of Tottenham Court Road, flooding cellars and dragging debris, leaving a path of foamy destruction in its wake.
-The flood was caused by a ruptured vat which created a deadly domino effect that tipped the other vats into spilling their contents and creating a booze wave of death.
+The flood was caused by a ruptured vat which created a deadly domino effect that tipped the other vats into spilling their contents and creating a beer wave of death.

 The brewery has been demolished, and the Dominion Theater now stands in its place.
 While there is no plaque or memorial to signify the beer flood, a local tavern, the Holborn Whippet, serves a special porter that commemorates the beer flood once a year, on the anniversary of the event.